Table of contents

 Interestingly, the pandemic led to an expedition of digital transformation in organizations, and in some cases, even forced it to happen.
 Suddenly, companies that were delaying their plans of moving their workload to the cloud had to shift in a matter of days or weeks.

-One aspect of digital transformation in the workplace that impacts end-user computing is desktop virtualization or centralized desktop infrastructure.
+One aspect of digital workplace transformation that impacts end-user computing is desktop virtualization or centralized desktop infrastructure.
 This basically means the shift of end-user computing, applications, and storage to the cloud, allowing users to access these resources from a web browser.
 This is crucial because businesses are entrusting employees with high-performance EUC devices, which will require updates, patches, support, and replacement.
 And it seems more convenient and sensible to just let them access all the organization resources needed for work through secure, company authorized EUC services in the cloud.

 The shift to IT and EUC over the years

 If we took a look back twenty years ago, end-user computing didn’t exist.
 During the time, users worked only with Windows Pcs and applications, and firms had desktop administrators for infrastructure management.
 However, today’s users work in heterogeneous environments and so, acknowledging end-user computing is necessary.